Onsight Sport League

 No scorecard turned in for that week = 0 points

 Scorecards completed based on honor system.
 Sandbaggers and cheaters will be expelled from this competition and banned from competing in future OSL competitions.

-Only designated OSL routes will count towards your score.
+Only designated OSL routes count towards your score.

-If a team member quits the league before completion AND there is no alternate for the team, another team member may be added in his/her place or the team may choose to continue on with one member short.
+If a team member quits the league before completion of the 10 weeks AND there is no alternate for the team, another team member may be added in his/her place or the team may choose to continue on with one member short.